Bennctu/peak_flow/README.md

 # Peak Flow
-Find the shortest continuous subsequences with the summation which is equal or greater than specific number
+Find the shortest continuous subsequences with the summation which is equal or greater than specific number.
+In peak.cpp, we implement a **sliding window method** to update the left index and right index of the subarray.
+We know that sliding window method can reach O(n).

 ## Docker
 ```shell